A Level Chemistry

 Chemistry explores the fundamental building blocks of life.
-This course will explore physical chemistry, inorganic chemistry and organic chemistry.
+This A Level will explore physical chemistry, inorganic chemistry and organic chemistry.

 You will study subjects like atomic structure, kinetics, periodicity, organic analysis and chromatography.
 Studying chemistry prepares you for further education, particularly if you want to work in medicine or become a scientist.

-During this A-Level Chemistry course you will explore bonding, energetics, kinetics, thermodynamics, the periodic table, amino acids, proteins DNA and organic synthesis.
+Within the A Level Chemistry you will explore bonding, energetics, kinetics, thermodynamics, the periodic table, amino acids, proteins DNA and organic synthesis.

 Upon successful completion of the exam and practical assessments (as administered by CIE) you will have achieved an internationally recognised CIE A-Level Chemistry.

 This A Level has the following thematic content: